babyfaceEasy/supermetrics_assignment/README.md

 # super-assignment

+This application connects to a fictional social media network.
+One endpoint registers a token and the other endpoint fetches posts made by fictional users across a 6 month period.

 ## Dependencies

-You should be running PHP 7.4 and available to use command line on your machine for any commands listed below.
+You should be running PHP 8.0+, the latest version of composer and available to use command line on your machine for any commands listed below.
 How you run PHP is up to you!

 * `guzzlehttp/guzzle` - to make API calls
 * `symfony/cache` - not to disturb the API much